missa355/missa355/README.md

 ### Hi there, I'm Mohamed Issa 👋

-- 🔭 Current projects : Platform for students to coorindate studying
+- 🔭 Current projects : Platform for students to coordinate studying
 - 🌱 Curent intrest   : Low level programming (Compilers, GO, Rust, etc..) and cybersecurity.
 - 🐈‍ Plan to learn    : WEB3.0 -> POW (proof of work) & POS (proof of stake)
 - 👯 I’m looking to collaborate on any cool projects that come up :>